 - (a) the unit of account;

 - (b) measurement; and

 - (c) presentation and disclosure, including how to classify assets, liabilities and items of equity, income and expenses.
-Classification of items of income and expenses includes determining whether to include them in OCI instead of in the statement of profit or loss.
+Classification of items of income and expenses includes determining whether to include them in other comprehensive income instead of in the statement of profit or loss.